 Lash Enhancement is only done in black-brown or black, simply because if it is done any lighter than that in the lash line, it does not hold the color well.
 Therefore, the lash enhancement is not doing its job of giving you a thicker looking lash line.
 Dark is the best option because the tattoo is done minimally and it will give you natural looking definition!

 I WANT MY EYELINER TATTOOED IN MY WATERLINE.
 CAN YOU DO THAT?

 Touch up prices are only for clients who had their initial session done with me.
 If you are coming to me for the first time, you are considered a new client and will be charged full price for your first session, regardless if you've had work done by another artist.
-Before choosing an artist, please make sure that you're confident in their ability enough that you are going to go back to them for the required touch ups, as no artist likes touching up another artist's work unless with reasonable circumstance.
+Before choosing an artist, please make sure that you're confident in their ability enough that you are going to go back to them for the required touch ups, as no artist likes maintaining another artist's work, unless with reasonable circumstance.